 - The student and instructor should agree on the course title, a comprehensive description, a detailed list of proposed readings, objectives and expectations, the nature of the final product, as well as a calendar of meeting sessions and evaluation criteria.

-- The student submits the Independent Study Permission Form (attached here) to the Director of Undergraduate Studies for final approval before the end of registration for the term in which the independent study is to be taken.
+- The student submits the Independent Study Application Form (see below) to the Director of Undergraduate Studies for final approval before the end of registration for the term in which the independent study is to be taken.
 If approved, the student will receive a permission number from the Program Coordinator to register for the course.

 Please also consider Graduation with Distinction!